tamzrod/modbus-memory-appliance/Docs/State_Sealing.md

 This is intentional.

-When disabled:
+When State Sealing is disabled:

-- MMA starts directly in **RUN state**
+- MMA starts immediately in **RUN state**
-- Modbus reads and writes work immediately
+- Modbus reads and writes are fully enabled
+- REST and MQTT ingestion behave normally
-- Behavior matches previous MMA versions
+- Behavior is identical to previous MMA versions
 - No additional configuration is required

-End users must **explicitly enable State Sealing** and understand its effects.
+Users must **explicitly enable State Sealing** and understand its impact.
-This avoids confusion and prevents the system from appearing “broken” by default.

 ---